banach-space/gfg/README.md

 # Run GFG unit tests
 PYTHONPATH="../" python3 -m unittest
 ```
-While I have tried to make **GFG** OS-agnostic, I have not been able to test it
+While I have strived to make **GFG** OS-agnostic, I have not been able to test
-on Windows yet.
+it on Windows yet.
 Please let me know if you experience any issues!

 Supported Git Commands
 ==================
-A list of implemented Git options with the supported flags (note that Git
+Below is a list of Git options supported by **Git From Glasgow** with the
-equivalents of these options normally support more flags):
+supported flags (note that Git equivalents of these options normally support
+more flags):
 ### Basic commands
 * `gfg init` ([documentation](https://git-scm.com/docs/git-init))
 * `gfg add <files>` ([documentation](https://git-scm.com/docs/git-add))